 As a result, many campsites and landowners are investing heavily in their facilities and accommodation to deliver something new and exciting for this growing market.
 Whether it’s the addition of a luxury Shepherds Hut, a yurt, tipi or a simple bell tent, a new arrival is great for helping that campsite stand out and increasing profits.

-In response to this The English Shepherds Hut Company, has decided to make the investment themselves in a number of selected high end holiday businesses across the UK by providing their luxury Shepherds huts at no capital cost to the camp site.
-By offering Shepherds Huts for Hire with a simple rental scheme in place, the camp sites are free to make profit with the huts, while focusing their own funds on branding and infrastructure, such as bathrooms and kitchen areas.
+In response to this The English Shepherds Hut Company, has decided to make the investment themselves in a number of selected high-end holiday businesses across the UK by providing their luxury Shepherds huts at no capital cost to the campsite.
+By offering Shepherds Huts for Hire with a simple rental scheme in place, the campsites are free to make a profit with the huts, while focusing their own funds on branding and infrastructure, such as bathrooms and kitchen areas.

 This makes them more practical for the campsite, which won’t have to invest capital in installing electrical cables, and great for the campers, many of whom may be lost in this day and age without their smartphones!

 Even if purchased outright, a single hut could pay for itself within less than two years- At a rate of £70 a night; even just having 100 nights booked in a year (less than 30% occupancy) could generate £7000.